nus-cs2103-AY2223S1/tp/docs/DeveloperGuide.md

 <br> Add, modify and remove attendance status of a student
 4. `grade` : `GradeCommand` and `ungrade` : `UngradeCommand`
 <br> Add, modify and remove assignment grading status of a student.
+5. `participate` : `ParticipateCommand` and `unparticipate` : `UnparticipateCommand`
+   <br> Add, modify and remove participation records of a student.

 Each of these features are implemented through the corresponding commands which extends the generic `EditStudentCommand` abstract class.

-The implementation of the `execute` method is contained in the parent class `EditStudentCommand#execute`.
-The `execute` method which the respective concrete implementations of `EditStudentCommand` will in turn call the `editStudent` method of the corresponding `StudentEditor` (e.g. `MarkCommand.MarkStudentEditor#editStudent`).
+The implementation of the `execute` method is contained in the parent class `EditStudentCommand#execute()`.
+The `execute` method which the respective concrete implementations of `EditStudentCommand` will in turn call the `editStudent` method of the corresponding `StudentEditor` (e.g. `MarkCommand.MarkStudentEditor#editStudent()`).
 A brief summary of the class structure is illustrated in the class diagram below, using `MarkCommand` as the example.
 Since all concrete implementations of the `EditStudentCommand` share the same class structure, the example of `MarkCommand` will also be used to explain the implementation details.

 ![MarkCommandClassDiagram](images/MarkCommandClassDiagram.png)